bibanon/bibanon/Books/Well-Cultured-Anonymous/The-Return-of-the-Well-Cultured-Anonymous.md

 **The Return of the Well Cultured Anonymous** is an updated book based on the original **Well Cultured Anonymous** painstakingly built by fellow [[Anonymous]] on [[Wikichan]].
 It attempts to show others (primarily other Anonymous) how to be sophisticated, talented, and polite in today's modern world.

+Some parts need to be updated, important topics need to be added, and a few pages need to customized for a girl's point of view.
+If you can help with this, just go ahead when you feel like it.

 We added "The Return" to this book's title, since it was entirely lost in it's original form after Wikichan fell apart.
 Some parts still live on in [Well-Cultured](http://www.wellcultured.com), a spammy website made by the last Wikichan admin in a failed attempt to make a shitty men's magazine.
-Because of the unfortunate fate of such an informative guide, we have restored the original and opened it to editing.
+Because of the unfortunate fate of such an informative guide, we have restored the original and reopened it to editing.

-Some parts need to be updated, important topics need to be added, and a few pages need to customized for a girl's point of view.
-If you can help with this, just go ahead when you feel like it.

 ## Intro